MisterWest11/Power-Bi/README.md

 Consuming Shared Models: Power BI makes it easy to utilize these shared semantic models when building reports.

 In essence, standardized semantic models act as a foundation for consistent, collaborative, and efficient BI practices in your organization.

+# Describe cleaning and transforming data in Power BI Desktop

+Data from different sources often requires cleaning and transformation: Data from various systems might not be compatible or structured for combined analysis.

+Example scenario: Building a device usage report requires customer details (CRM) and IoT data (Azure IoT Hub).

+Power BI Desktop as a tool for data transformation: This application helps you prepare the data for visualization.

+You've also introduced the three main views in Power BI Desktop:

+Report view: For building visualizations and arranging them for presentations.

+Data view: Shows the data structure, allowing for measure creation, new columns, and relationship management.

+Model view: Provides a visual representation of data model relationships, enabling management and modification.

+Data transformation: Making data usable for reports by removing columns, duplicating them, or replacing values.

+Clean data for better visualizations: Power BI prefers columnar data, and cleaning helps transform messy formats (like spreadsheets with multi-span headers) into a more suitable structure.

+Power Query tools for data preparation: This built-in toolset helps you clean and format data before using it in reports.

+The provided reference seems like a valuable resource for further learning on data transformation in Power BI: "Transform, shape, and model data in Power BI".